semibran/tetromino/readme.md

 A tetromino's `rotation` is a zero-based index corresponding to a "rotation state" found in `Tetromino.states[type]`.
 Most tetrominos have 4 rotation states, with the `O` piece being the exception.
 It only has one state and therefore cannot rotate.

-The `position` of a tetromino is a vector with components `x` and `y` (e.g. `{ x: 3, y: 0 }`).
+The `position` of a tetromino is a 2-D vector of the form `[x, y]`.
 Since the center point of each tetromino will vary, `position` is relative to the top-left point of the 4x4 region containing the piece.
 The `Tetromino.states` object details the locations of each cell of the desired piece relative to this point in compliance with the [SRS](http://tetris.wikia.com/wiki/SRS).

 ## install
 ```sh